ImAvafe/OnyxUI/README.md

 ## Documentation 📄

 None as of yet.
-I'll work on Moonwave documentation along with component typings in a future update.
-Sorry! 😬
+I'll work on Moonwave documentation in a future update.
+Sorry!
+Components are fully typed however, so props will autocomplete.

 ## Features ✨